Dr-Syn/threekindsofcool/_posts/2024-11-23-trans-day-of-remembrance.md

 Maps are frequently wrong.
 Ask anyone affected by post-colonial cartography, where those who speak Authority lay down a line and proclaim that this side is this side and that side is that; who then sit back and accolade themselves on jobs well-done and finished.

+Borders aren’t real.
+The pen on the map does not draw a line on the land.

 You cannot define us away; you cannot prevent us from screwing up your categories.

 Categories are a map, and it's a poor map indeed that contains only one road with two sides.